 Although a formal education program is not always necessary for employment purposes, cooking classes can be found at both community colleges and 4-year universities in New Hampshire.
 Learn about the curricula, internships and length of programs with cooking classes at two New Hampshire schools.
-Check out the table that concludes this article for more facts about each of these institutions.
+Check out the table just below for more facts about each of these institutions.

-- Southern New Hampshire University, in Manchester, offers cooking and baking certificates, an associate's degree in culinary arts and a bachelor's degree in culinary management.
+- Southern New Hampshire University, in Manchester, offers a bachelor's degree in culinary management.

 - Lakes Region Community College is more centrally located, in Laconia.
-This school offers certificates in baking and pastry arts, restaurant management and institutional food service, in addition to an associate's degree in culinary arts.
+This school offers certificates and degrees in baking and pastry arts, restaurant management and culinary arts.

 Comparison of Schools

 In addition to exploring the various programs above, aspiring cooks may wish to scan the table below.
 Learn about these two schools' student population numbers, tuition charges and admission rates to aid your decision.